 Why are we wasting all this food?
 The US spends less than any other country on its food supply resulting in food being less valued and thrown away more.
 Food waste occurs at all levels of the system from farm to plate.
 Fields are left unharvested.
 Produce is rejected for cosmetic reasons.
 Restaurants serve extra-large portions.
 Consumers leave food to spoil in the refrigerator.

 - Conserving resources

 - Reaching recycling goals

 The campaign is a partnership of the S.C.
-Department of Health and Environmental Control and S.C.
-Department of Commerce along with many ambassadors participating in the movement to reduce food waste in South Carolina.
+Department of Health and Environmental Control, S.C.
+Department of Commerce and S.C.
+Department of Education along with many ambassadors participating in the movement to reduce food waste in South Carolina.
 For more information or to get involved, please email email@example.com.